 Each and every one of them is different.
 There are those hubs specialized in software development, sport, education, food… The variety relays on the number of companies aimed to tackle one certain aspect and the help that the public institutions give to the organizations, accelerations, incubators or investors.

 Barcelona is a city that attracts more investors than Italy and Russia.
-In this already gone 2017 year, we have to travel to Tel Aviv to find an ecosystem better than the one in Barcelona.

 Nowadays, Barcelona experiences rapidly changing and exciting digital health ecosystem.
 I would even say that Barcelona put itself on a map not only as a startups hub, but as a health hub as well, where different institutions, startups, accelerators and public organizations aim to improve the quality of health.